jorisgorinsek/notes/SDLC/SAMM/2025-09-02 SAMM training.md

 - Do you have metrics and use those to improve?
 ##### Incident detection
 - do you have good logs for all places and look at them?
--there is a process for incident handling - a responsible - trained - simulation
+- there is a process for incident handling - a responsible - trained - simulation
 - review the detection process
 ##### Incident response
 - is there a dedicated response team